GregStillwell/neighborhood/README.md

 Code: beepBoop(2)
 Expected Output: [0, "Beep", "Boop"]

-Test: :It should replace numbers thats contain a "3" with "Wont you be in my neighbor"
+Test: :It should replace numbers thats contain a "3" with "Wont you be my neighbor"
 Code: beepboop(3)
-Expected Output: [0,"beep, "beep", Wont you be in my neighbor"]
+Expected Output: [0,"beep, "beep", Wont you be my neighbor"]

-Test : it should replace double digit numbers that ends with 3 with "'Wont you be in my neighbor"
+Test : it should replace double digit numbers that ends with 3 with "'Wont you be my neighbor"
 Code: beepboop(13)
-Expected Output:  [0 'beep', 'boop', 'Wont you be in my neighbor?', 4, 5, 6, 7, 8, 9, 'beep', 'beep', 'boop', 'Wont you be in my neighbor?']
+Expected Output:  [0 'beep', 'boop', 'Wont you be my neighbor?', 4, 5, 6, 7, 8, 9, 'beep', 'beep', 'boop', 'Wont you be my neighbor?']

 Test : it should replace double digit numbers that ends with one with "Beep"
 Code: beepboop(11)